 Complete and submit Form 3200-113:Mechanical/Manual Aquatic Plant Control Application

-Harvesting occurs subject to the WDNR permit conditions and in compliance with the Big Blake Lake Aquatic Invasive Species Management Plan 2007-2011

-Begin spring harvesting at least 100 feet from the shoreline in approved areas based on visual observation, maturation levels, and when curly-leaf pondweed can be effectively harvested
+Notify Aquatic Plant Specialist, Mark Sundeen at 715-635-4074, 4 working days prior to anticipated start of the harvesting operation, or provide a schedule of harvesting on request

+Mechanical harvesting is only allowed in the areas specified and approved in the annual permit letter from WDNR and as they appear on the map submitted in the permit application

-Harvesting does not include sensitive areas
+Harvesting does not include sensitive areas and areas with a water depth of less than 36 inches

-Harvesting does not include areas 100 feet from the shoreline before June 15

 Harvesting should occur before turion formation and deposition

-After June 15, harvesting may occur in water within 100 feet of shoreline, as long as water depth is 30 inches or greater
+Harvesting will occur in the intensive management sites designated in the 2007 study regardless of apparent extend of CLP as a basis to measure progress of the program

+All late season cutting (that allowed in the permit after June 15th) should be allowed only at a depth greater than 5-feet of the lake nearest the rice beds.

+During or after the spring CLP harvesting is completed, harvesting will be allowed in navigation channels to be selected and agreed on by the Lake District, its’ plant monitoring consultant, and the DNR.

 Nuisance mid-summer native plant coverage, primarily coontail, may be harvested

+All aquatic plants cut must be removed immediately from the water and disposal of the harvested aquatic plants must be located in department approved areas and must be in accordance with any applicable county and local regulations.

 Objective 2.
-Allow individual riparian landowners to contract with private chemical treatment companies, given that they are not within sensitive areas
+Allow individual riparian landowners to contract with private chemical treatment companies, given that they are not within sensitive areas and not in areas with water depths greater than 36 inches

 Chemical treatments are approved by DNR and follow NR 107 permit requirements

-Requests for chemical treatment will be monitored by the District for compliance with the Big Blake Lake Aquatic Invasive Species Management Plan 2007-2011

 GPS locations for individuals who receive service will be provided to the District from the treatment company.

 Treatment locations will be mapped and made available to citizens upon request and kept onboard the harvester